AbdelazizSharaf001/iCatalog/README.md

   I advice you to write the code yourself in the
   <br>beginning so you understand what have been written and
   <br>thin you could work around it well
-  >this msg is specially for Udacity educators
+  > this msg is especially for Udacity-FSND learners

 - I'm also not responsple for any kind of usage of
   <br>this code except by me, you are the only responsple of